 |A tea party|

-Prof. Kathleen Canning informed an amazed audience about the right wing movement in the States questioning whether the President is an American (Barack the Magic Negro), moving the public health insurance close to the Nazi euthanasia program and calling adversaries socialists or even threatening them with physical attacks.
-Whilst Kathleen was somewhat afraid about this political polarization in the US we Europeans still regard the States as a bulwark of democracy.
-The discussion that followed was one of the liveliest ones we ever had at our Stammtisch.
+Professor Kathleen Canning informed an amazed audience about the right-wing movement in the States questioning whether the President is an American (Barack the Magic Negro), moving the public health insurance close to the Nazi euthanasia program, and calling adversaries socialists or even threatening them with physical attacks.
+Whilst Kathleen was somewhat afraid about this political polarization in the US, we Europeans still regard the States as a bulwark of democracy.
+The discussion that followed was one of the most lively ones we ever had at our Stammtisch.

 Here follow some personal thoughts: During her talk Kathleen occasionally referred to the Weimar Republic in Germany from 1919 to 1933.
 The fact is that the Germans not only had lost the First World War but also their dignity when the victors charged them with the full responsibility for the disaster that had afflicted Europe.
 No wonder that in the Weimar Republic a song became popular: Wir wollen unsern alten Kaiser Wilhelm wieder haben, aber ohne Bart (We want back our old Kaiser Wilhelm but without his beard).
 Mind you nobody meant Wilhelm II but his father Wilhelm I. Under his reign and as a result of its unification in 1871 Germany developed during the Gründerjahre into a country with a prosperous bourgeois society and the working class not completely decoupled.
 Old fox Bismarck curtailed the socialist movement introducing an old age and health insurance system run by the State.